 Yet the re-heated sliced meat was still tender and juicy.

 Any leftover tzatziki sauce?
 Add finely chopped tomatoes, cucumbers and red onions for an incredible veggie dip.
 Toast the leftover pita then cut into triangles.

 Don’t want to take the time to make the tzatziki sauce?
 No worries.

 The cool cucumber sauce is readily available in the refrigerated deli section of your neighborhood supermarket.
 I found the following two brands at my local Safeway© store.

-Now, I can’t go as far as adding a Homemade Meat Gyro with French Fries cell phone cover on my phone but if you own an iPhone6 Plus, your wish just came true.
+Now, I can’t go as far as adding a spit roasted meat cell phone cover on my phone but if you own an iPhone6 Plus, your wish just came true.

 It’s lunchtime somewhere in the world and I am now officially hungry.
 Think I’ll make homemade gyros meat and have it ready for tomorrow’s dinner.

 1 Cook, 2 Countries & A Taste For World Cuisines: Cooking A La Mode De Chez Nous - Cuisine d'Hier Et d'Aujourd'hui!
 For the love of home style cooking and great food.
 Memories are made of this!